Mullins-Lab/ricopili_cheats/LOO_PRS_sumstats.md

   ln -s ../"$line"
 done < ${results_name}

-## make symbolic link to the chunked files
+## make symbolic link to the chunked files and reference
 ln -s ../resdaner
+ln -s ../reference_info
 ```

 ## Then you can create a script that will run all the LOO GWAS using this code: